doyoubi/tmx-cutter/README.md

 I want to group some tiles together before send them to physicsl world.

 This tool will only support orthogonal viewing map.
 It will accept a tmx file and produce larger rectangle which can be used as AABB in physics world.
+"Cutter" of tmx-cutter means cut the tile polygon into rectangular pieces.

 This tools is based on tmx-parser https://github.com/soryy708/tmx-parser